2022 Illinois House of Representatives election: District 38

-The district has been represented by Democrat Debbie Meyers-Martin since January 9, 2019.
+The district had been represented by Democrat Debbie Meyers-Martin since January 9, 2019.
 Meyers-Martin was re-elected with 77.5% of the vote in 2020.
 Tom Toolis, an attorney, was the Republican nominee.

 District 39

-The district has been represented by Democrat Will Guzzardi since January 14, 2015.
+The district had been represented by Democrat Will Guzzardi since January 14, 2015.
 Guzzardi was re-elected unopposed in 2020.
 Anthony Curran, an investment manager, was the Republican nominee.

 District 40

-The district has been represented by Democrat Jaime Andrade Jr. since his appointment in August 2013.
+The district had been represented by Democrat Jaime Andrade Jr. since his appointment in August 2013.
 Andrade Jr. was re-elected unopposed in 2020.
 He faced no other ballot-listed candidates in the general election.

 District 41

-The district has been represented by Democrat Janet Yang Rohr since January 13, 2021.
+The district had been represented by Democrat Janet Yang Rohr since January 13, 2021.
 Rohr was first elected with 51.7% of the vote in 2020.
 Jennifer Bruzan Taylor, a Naperville City Councilwoman, was the Republican nominee.
 Taylor would drop out from the race due to family matters.
 Rich Janor, Naperville Park District Commissioner, was appointed as the Republican nominee.

 District 42

 The district had been represented by Republican Amy Grant since January 9, 2019.
 Grant was re-elected with 51.9% of the vote in 2020.
-Grant was redistricted to the 47th Representative district and is running for re-election in her new district.
-Democratic state Representative Terra Costa Howard was redistricted from the 48th Representative district and was the Democratic nominee.
+Grant was redistricted to the 47th district and was re-elected in her new boundaries.
+48th district state representative Terra Costa Howard was the Democratic nominee.
 Stefanie Hood, a lawyer, was the Republican nominee.

 District 43

-The district has been represented by Democrat Anna Moeller since her appointment in March 2014.
+The district had been represented by Democrat Anna Moeller since her appointment in March 2014.
 Moeller was re-elected unopposed in 2020.
 Angela Hallock Nowak, a teacher, was the Republican nominee.

 District 44

-The district has been represented by Democrat Fred Crespo since January 10, 2007.
+The district had been represented by Democrat Fred Crespo since January 10, 2007.
 Crespo was re-elected with 100.0% of the vote in 2020.
 Patrick Thomas Brouillette, a business owner, was the Republican nominee.

 District 45

 The district had been represented by Republican Seth Lewis since January 13, 2021.
 Lewis was first elected in 53.2% of the vote in 2020.
-Lewis is running for the Illinois Senate in the 24th Legislative district.
-Republican state Representative Deanne Mazzochi was redistricted from the 47th Representative district and was the Republican nominee.
+Lewis ran for the Illinois Senate in the 24th Legislative district.
+47th district state representative Deanne Mazzochi was the Republican nominee.
 Jenn Ladisch Douglass, a lawyer, was the Democratic nominee.

 District 46

 The district had been represented by Democrat Deb Conroy since January 9, 2013.
 Conroy was re-elected unopposed in 2020.
-Conroy is running for DuPage County Executive.
+Conroy ran for DuPage County Executive.
 Diane Blair-Sherlock, an attorney, was the Democratic nominee.
 Robert Stevens, a truck driver, was the Republican nominee.

 District 47

 The district had been represented by Republican Deanne Mazzochi since her appointment in July 2018.
 Mazzochi was re-elected with 54.0% of the vote in 2020.
-Mazzochi was redistricted to the 45th Representative district and is running for re-election in her new district.
-Republican state Representative Amy Grant was redistricted from the 42nd Representative district was the Republican nominee.
+Mazzochi was redistricted to the 45th district and lost re-election in her new boundaries.
+42nd district state representative Amy Grant was the Republican nominee.
 Jackie Williamson, a benefits specialist, was the Democratic nominee.